python logo

 print(line, end="")

-Another option is to remove the newline characters with the replace() method.
+Alternatively, if you want to remove the newline characters completely, the replace() method can help:

 lines = f.readlines()